Chap0815/Obsidian_LLM_Trading_Bot/README.md

 ## ⚡ What is Obsidian?

-> **Obsidian is a complete trading desk in a single desktop window.** Four independent strategy bots run side by side as isolated subprocesses, every market decision that needs *judgment* is made by a **language model running locally on your own GPU** — and not one byte of your strategy, keys, or activity ever touches a cloud.
+> **Obsidian is a complete trading desk in a single desktop window.** Five independent strategy bots run side by side as isolated subprocesses, every market decision that needs *judgment* is made by a **language model running locally on your own GPU** — and not one byte of your strategy, keys, or activity ever touches a cloud.

 No SaaS.
 No API key for "the AI".
 No monthly bill.
 No data leaving your machine.
 You own the engine, the model, and the edge.